 In separate civil proceedings Mr Kotelnikov was eventually awarded the equivalent of approximately 5,800 euros in damages in 2006.

-Relying in particular on Article 2 (right to life), Mr Kotelnikov complains that the authorities failed to conduct an effective investigation into the car accident and maintains that the compensation he was awarded was insufficient.
+Relying in particular on Article 2 (right to life), Mr Kotelnikov complained that the authorities had failed to conduct an effective investigation into the car accident and maintained that the compensation he had been awarded was insufficient.